isaacwoods19/thesis-project/Depth_camera_code/README.txt

 It then simply gets the new and old bounding boxes and checks to see if they have passed over a set line in the frame, and manipulates the room count accordingly.

+I created this code myself from scratch, using inspiration from other projects for the overall structure.

 ### TODO ###

 Look at how I can improve the detection quality and reduce drop outs